sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-map-extension/cp-mobile-dev-kit-map-extension.md

 [OPTION BEGIN [Android]]

-In this step, you will run the app on an Android device.
+In this step, you will Run the Project on an Android device.

 1. Attach the device to your Mac or Windows machine and run `tns device android` command to print a list of attached devices.